Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 ### Tasks (Docker)

-- Fork the repository TODO from GitLab and create a branch to work on the fork.
+- Fork the [TODO: "Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-containers) repository and create a branch to work on the fork.
 It will contain a `README.md` and a file called `Dockerfile`.
 - We start from scratch.
 Thus the [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) is empty.
 Edit it to contain the following features
   - Your virtual machine should be based on the [`ubuntu:20.04` image](https://hub.docker.com/_/ubuntu).
   - Create a new file with the name `testfile` and add it to the repository.
 The file should contain your GitLab username as text.
 Add the file to your container and place it in directory `/testfiles`.